-We propose to replace the communication specialist's laptop in FY18.
-At that time, it will be necessary to also obtain a yearly site license for the Adobe Creative Suite.
+We propose to replace the impact writer's laptop in FY18.
+At that time, it will be necessary to obtain a yearly site license for the Adobe Creative Suite.
 In addition, the budget includes funds for an external speaker/microphone/camera for conducting webinar workshops.
-This would also make the existing laptop available for use by the student-employee.